mtanveer1/l2-med/README.md

 ## Ablation Study
-Window sensitivity of Logits calliberation
+Here below is how Window size affects the sensitivity of Logits calliberation

 | window size| Accuracy  |
 | --- | --- |